Ack! I missed my favorite meeting of the week, the Amazing Women Writing Hour!

 And yet, I wasn’t thinking of all of that the day that I missed our meeting.
 Instead, I was sitting in a hot tub with a good friend of many years.
 I was relishing sunsets and binging on silly shows.
 I was eating good food, drinking good wine, wearing ball gowns to breakfast, walking empty streets, visiting galleries.
 And yet, I still apologized for what I felt was a slight.
 I didn’t even let my writing buddies know that I wasn’t going to be there.
 Of course, you didn’t fault me.
 Instead, you validated that it was okay to take a break - a real one.
 I didn’t even notice that I was missing anything because I was too busy experiencing everything.

-So, dear friend, I implore you to do the same.
+So, my accomplished friend, I implore you to do the same.
 I will miss you if I don’t see you at our writing session next week.
 But, I suspect that you will return with the same refreshed outlook and increased creativity.
-A clear mind to to plan more effectively and efficiently and to see new solutions that are buried just below the surface.
+A clear mind to plan more effectively and efficiently and to see new solutions that are buried just below the surface.
 I look forward to hearing about your adventures when you return!